ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 Please make sure you are familiar with all items from the checklist by reading the content linked from :ref:`pull_request_checklist` and check all items that are relevant.
-An incomplete list with some of the items to check with brief explanations is given in section :ref:`checklists`.
+Checklists with some of the items to check are available:
+:ref:`recipe and diagnostic checklist <diagnostic_checklist>` and
+:ref:`dataset checklist <dataset_checklist>`.

 In addition to the items from the checklist, good questions to start a review with are 'Do I understand why these changes improve the tool?' (if not, ask the author to improve the documentation contained in the pull request and/or the description of the pull request on GitHub) and 'What could possibly go wrong if I run this code?'.

 To comment on specific lines of code or documentation, click the 'plus' icon next to a line of code and write your comment.
 When you are done reviewing, use the 'Review changes' button in the top right